What is Order Picking?

 Several automated order picking systems complement manual picking, marking a significant advancement in efficiency and precision compared to fully manual operations.
 Despite their ability to be quickly implemented into warehouse operations and notably reduce error rates, they still require considerable manual labor investment.
 These systems include:

-• Pick-to-Light Systems: Equipped with light displays installed at storage locations, pick-to-light systems illuminate the items that need to be picked for a specific order, guiding workers precisely through the picking process
+- Pick-to-Light Systems: Equipped with lights and displays installed at storage locations, pick-to-light systems illuminate the items that need to be picked for a specific order, guiding workers precisely through the picking process

 The Exotec Skypod system is a mobile ASRS offering the optimal mix of performance and flexibility.
-It utilizes autonomous mobile robots to store goods in high-density racks and deliver them to ergonomic picking stations.
+It utilizes advanced robotics to store goods in high-density racks and deliver them to ergonomic picking stations.
 With up to 5X throughput compared to manual operations and the ability to retrieve any item in the system within two minutes, it meets the demands of fast shipping for all inventory.

 Take the Skypod system virtual tour to see how the system can transform your warehouse.